atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 We can also target new architectures like Arm SVE which do not fit the X86 model.
 We are working with the Isambard A64FX cluster to attempt to improve existing algorithms.

+This approach to function generation should fit perfectly with the A64FX's SVE architecture as SVE has a variable length SIMD architecture which will run the same binary on many different word-length machines.
+SVE requires Autovectorisation to work effectively.

 ## Surely this is a solved problem?